uniup-foundation/api-uniup/README.md

 ## enviroment variables

-to run the application with enviroments variable configuration you must create an env file for developement purpose named `.dev.env`, example of the structure of the files is in the file `example.env`
+to run the application with enviroments variable configuration you must create an env file for developement purpose named `stage.dev.env`, example of the structure of the files is in the file `stage.example.env`

 ## Support